revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-2. Consider John has a list1 =[1,2,3,4,5].He wants to get an output as list1=[5,4,3,2,1].How will you help him get that output?
+2.Consider John has a list1 =[1,2,3,4,5].He wants to get an output as list1=[5,4,3,2,1].How will you help him get that output?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)